Josiah Community Medical Centre – Slums of Kwa Njenga (Nairobi, Kenya)

 • Introducing a small library for the children in order to improve their reading skills.

 Dave Penner, President of The Josiah Foundation, was invited to participate at the ribbon cutting ceremony for the Ark School’s new first floor building expansion!
 This first phase of expansion was an incredible answer to many prayers and God’s amazing provision.

 The Josiah Foundation is currently seeking individuals to help in one of the following ways:

 • Committed prayer intercessors

-Note: although the Ark School is generally said to be in Kariobongi, it actually is located in a tiny slum named Kia Miko that is located adjacent to Kariobongi.
-Kariobongi is a large and well known slum, and so is generally used as the location for the school.
+Note: although the Ark School is generally said to be in Kariobangi, it actually is located in a tiny slum named Kia Miko that is located adjacent to Kariobangi.
+Kariobangi is a large and well known slum, and so is generally used as the location for the school.